 Working in the Writing & Communication Center provides an opportunity for professional development in one-on-one tutoring and small group instructing through workshops.
 It offers practical experience and career training for aspiring educators, as tutors may even serve as classroom assistants in English 110/120 courses.
-Writing Center tutors better understand processes of composition and with this increased awareness, it allows tutors not only to help others effectively, but also to improve their own writing.
+Writing Center tutors better understand processes of composition and this increased awareness, it allows tutors not only to help others effectively but also to improve their own writing.
 In addition to these benefits, the Writing & Communication Center offers the opportunity to join a dynamic community where productive conversations and collaborations take place.

 Who May Apply to Work in the Writing & Communication Center?